 Looking for safe, loving childcare in Karori?

 You’ll find what you’re looking for at our childcare centre, where every day begins and ends with loving care.
-Here, our dedicated Centre Director, Julia Dixon, and her devoted team are committed to providing fun-filled, respectful early childhood care and education, for your tamariki.
+Here, our dedicated Centre Director, Jenny Hayes, and her devoted team are committed to providing fun-filled, respectful early childhood care and education, for your tamariki.
 As we build a loving, supportive relationship with your little one - and with you, you’ll discover that together, we can help your child reach their full potential.

 At Kindercare in Karori, we believe in supporting whānau as part of ours, from the beginning.
 That’s why we offer enrolment options to suit your needs, including full time, and part time care and education.

 You’ll love the feeling of being part of a larger whānau at our daycare - particularly with our homely atmosphere, loving rituals through the day, and commitment to building meaningful connections with each tamariki and adult in our centre.
+We are conveniently located for families in Karori, The Glen, Northland, and Kelburn.

 About our childcare centre